Excessive aging of a tire can affect its performance and even render it unusable.

 The technical limit is the one that is reached when the wear indicators have reached 0.8 mm (on MICHELIN tires).
-The legal limit, when it exists, prevails over the technical limit, for usually it is stricter than the technical one.
+The legal limit, when it exists, prevails over the technical limit, usually it is stricter than the technical one.

 Pneumatic tires are made up of rubber-based materials and components whose properties are vital to the proper functioning of the tire

-These properties evolve with time and depend on several factors influencing the tire during the entire length of its use: weather, storage conditions, usage conditions (load, speed, pressure, etc.).
+These properties evolve with time and depend on several factors influence the tire during the entire length of its use: weather, storage conditions, usage conditions (load, speed, pressure, etc.).
 Aging factors are so variable that it is impossible to predict the service life of a tire with complete precision.